KizzyCode/crypto_api_chachapoly/README.md

 ## Security
-⚠️ Some words of warning ahead: This library is alpha and has not been audited yet – use at your own risk! ⚠️
+⚠️ Some words of warning ahead: This library has not been audited yet – use at your own risk! ⚠️

-However we try to do things right from the start – this library is [KISS](https://en.wikipedia.org/wiki/KISS_principle), tested against various test vectors and uses constant time implementations only.
+However we try to do things right from the start – this library does not use unsafe Rust, is [KISS](https://en.wikipedia.org/wiki/KISS_principle), tested against various test vectors and uses constant time implementations only.